September 15th, 2014

 Birds offer unique and dynamic contributions.
 Those contributions would be non-existent in certain areas if it were not for the efforts of compassionate human beings who were willing and ready to help.
 This is true also of organizations who have reputations for being proactive toward helping bluebirds and other wildlife.
 In 1978, the North American Bluebird Society (NABS) was formed by citizen scientists and birders concerned about the drastic decline in the bluebird population.
 Also, all birds and their nests, with the exception of pigeons, starlings, grackles, and English house sparrows, are protected under the federal Migratory Bird Treaty Act (MBTA).
 PETA»

 Fortunately for all birds, with the help of individuals and organizations, higher levels of awareness have spurred birdlovers to become more proactive in their efforts to promote the reproduction of mating birds.

 Imagine what our world would be like without songbirds...

-The sound of birds singing helps us to experience pleasure and calmness.
+The sounds of singing birds makes us feel good.
 What would our lives be like if suddenly we could not hear them singing in the morning?
-As we live our busy lives, the sound of a songbird outside our window makes us feel calm and gives us a sense that we are at peace with nature.
-Bird calls range from sweet-sounding to loud crowing, and many other sounds including chirping, chipping, crying, whistling, peeping, and even the screeching of a barn owl.
-Not all birds are songbirds, but it's easy to appreciate the presence of all birds when you consider what they do for us.
-The next time you feel a little stressed, take a walk to the park and listen for a songbird.
-There are many species of songbirds in America to enjoy.
-The resulting pleasure derived from the experience will help you to live in a harmonious world.
+As we live our busy lives, the sound of a songbird outside our window helps us to feel pleasure and calmness.
+It gives us a sense that we are at peace with nature.
+Bird calls range from sweet-sounding to loud crowing, and many other sounds including chirping, chipping, crying, whistling, peeping, and even the screeching sound of a barn owl.
+It's easy to appreciate the presence of all birds when you consider what they do for us.
+The next time you feel stress or anxiety, take a walk through a wilderness area and listen to the sounds of nature, the wind blowing through the trees, water flowing down a stream, and the sound of a robin singing high up in a shade tree.